neonevm/neon-evm.docs/docs/developing/connect_rpc.md

 Please note that, for Truffle and Hardhat, you need to configure the configuration file by setting either the `HDWalletProvider` provider (for Truffle) or the URL and the `network_id`/`chainId` to the RPC URL (and ID) selected from the table above.
 This is described in detail in the relevant tutorial sections.

-## Connecting Manually with MetaMask
+## Connect Manually with MetaMask
-The above steps demonstrate how to connect to the Solana Devnet cluster via Chainlist.
-Alternatively, you can connect to the Neon EVM Devnet [manually via MetaMask](wallet/metamask_setup.md#setting-up-an-rpc-network).
+The above steps demonstrate how to connect to the Solana cluster via Chainlist.
+Alternatively, you can connect to the Neon EVM [manually via MetaMask](wallet/metamask_setup.md#setting-up-an-rpc-network).